 A: All images must be digital and must be JPEG format.

-Q: When the case goes live, can we have our pictures online, too?
+Q: When the case goes live, can we have our profile/headshots online, too?

 A: Yes.
-Submit your pictures along with your other case material.
+Submit a professional headshot for all authors, along with your other case material.

 Q: After my case is published, how can I cite it on my resume or CV?